 Singing high notes can be challenging even for established singers, mostly because a lot of singers do not know how to do it correctly and they end up injuring themselves.
 If you are a beginner singer, then do not worry, singing high notes might be difficult but you will see that with just a couple of steps you will also be able to sing high notes.

-If you want to learn how to sing like a pro with video lessons, then my personal recommendation is to take a look at Celebrity Level Voice Lessons 101 Click here to check it out on Skillshare.com
+If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

-There are two main problems why you can sing high notes, either you do not know how to correctly sing them or you simply do not have the support to do so.
-By support, I mean correct breathing technique, and even posture, how you stand while you are singing will either make you a better at singing high notes or worse.
+There are two main problems why you can not sing high notes, either you do not know how to correctly sing them or you simply do not have the support to do so.
+By support, I mean correct breathing technique, and even posture, how you stand while you are singing will either make you better at singing high notes or worse.
 A lot of beginner singers will force themselves to sing high notes by using their chest voice, the problem is that for singing high notes you will need to use your head voice and not your chest voice.
-If you force yourself to sing high notes with your chest voice without knowing how to belt correctly than you will never be able to correctly sing high notes.
+If you force yourself to sing high notes with your chest voice without knowing how to belt correctly then you will never be able to correctly sing high notes.

 Belting is simply your ability to sing in the vocal range of your head voice, but by using your chest voice.
 On the other hand, there are some singers who use falsetto instead of their head voice, for some singers, this gives them the ability to sing high notes.
 The problem with singing falsetto is that it is extremely punishing on your vocal cords and a lot of singers like Adele had to get surgery to remove vocal nodules that have formed due to her falsetto voice.